-I’m a writer and a filmmaker.
+I’m a writer and a photographer and a filmmaker.
 I can say that now without visibly cringing and with only a minor internal flareup of the old imposter syndrome.
 Because, like many who devote a major chunk of their existence to the creative pursuits, I’ve always wondered what makes a real artist.
 Somehow along the way, maybe because of the social pressure of living in a capitalist society or even just a working class sense of pragmatism, I arrived at the notion that real artists are those who earn enough money to at least pay the mortgage, groceries and health insurance through their work.

 I’ve earned a bit of money for my creative work over the years, but not nearly enough to pay more than a month or two of the rent, and that doesn’t include the water bill and tucking anything away for the kiddo’s college fund.
 I once spent an advance check on a family vacation.
 I used the money left over after selling a screenplay option (and after legal fees) to buy a video camera.
 But I’ve never paid my bills with my art.
 Does that make me a fraud?